hecatechin1/mx6doc/02-cloudsync.md

 ## Sign in to Maxthon Browser Account to Sync

-Sign in to your browser account in Maxthon 6 to sync with multi-devices.
+Sign in to your browser account in Maxthon to sync with multi-devices.
 Under the guest account, you can click Menu > Log in and sync data

 ![](images/02-00.png)

-*Note1: Maxthon 5 browser account data will automatically import to Maxthon 6 at the first sign-in.
-After that, the data of Maxthon 5 won’t sync with Maxthon 6 (except Maxnote).
+*Note1: Maxthon 5 browser account data will automatically import to the new Maxthon at the first sign-in.
+After that, the data of Maxthon 5 won’t sync with the New Maxthon version (except Maxnote).

-*Note2: Maxthon 5 cannot sync with Maxthon 6 (except Maxnote) even under the same account.
+*Note2: Maxthon 5 cannot sync with the new Maxthon (except Maxnote) even under the same account.

-After signing in to your browser account, you can import account data from Maxthon 5 and Maxthon 6 local guest account:
+After signing in to your browser account, you can import account data from Maxthon 5 and Maxthon local guest account:
-1. Import Maxthon 5 account data from the server: If you need to overwrite or merge the Maxthon 5 account data to Maxthon 6.
+1. Import Maxthon 5 account data from the server: If you need to overwrite or merge the Maxthon 5 account data to the new Maxthon.
-2. Merge local data and sync: Import the Maxthon 6 local guest account data to your browser account, then sync to Maxthon 6 server
+2. Merge local data and sync: Import the Maxthon local guest account data to your browser account, then sync to Maxthon server

 ## Sign in to Multi-accounts